Thinking of booking an Istanbul city break?

 We made our way back to the hotel, and enjoyed a lovely evening at the bar, with a nice dirty martini and got some decent sleep that night.
 Because we really needed it!

-By 10.30 am and after another epic breakfast, we were ready to meet Hakan again and we had one thing in mind: visit the Blue Mosque properly and hit the Grand Bazaar.
+By 10.30 am and after another epic breakfast, we were ready to meet Hakan again and we had one thing in mind: visit the Blue Mosque properly and hit the Grand Bazaar, two landmarks you need to visit on any Istanbul city break.
 We did drive to the Blue Mosque and attempted to walk around, but the rain was relentless.
 The queue to get in was also ridiculous so we decided to leave it until next time we got back to town.